nice-digital/bnf-gatsby/gatsby/README.md

 2. Clone this repository
 3. Open the root of the repository in VS Code
 4. Install dependencies from npm:
-   1. Run 'npm: Install Dependencies' from the VS Code command palette (_Ctrl+Shift+P_)
-   2. Or run `cd gatsby && npm ci` on the command line
+   1. Run `cd gatsby && npm ci` on the command line
 5. Press _F5_ to build the gatsby site and debug in Chrome
    1. This uses the debugging built into VS Code
    2. Alternatively:
       1. run `npm start` from the _gatsby_ folder
-      2. open http://localhost:8000 in a browser
+      2. open <http://localhost:8000> in a browser

 ### Other commands